Whether you’re an incoming freshman, a senior about to graduate with your college

 First-year students can view their assigned academic advisor on

 If you are interested in changing majors

-able to answer general advisement questions and help you prepare for your departmental
+to answer general advisement questions and help you prepare for your departmental

 advising appointment.
 Contact your current academic advisor if you are looking to